The 2026 American EV Market Is Shaping Up to be A Game-changer for Buyers

 - Purpose-built Neue Klasse platform

-- Premium BMW interior & tech
+- Premium BMW interior and tech

 Cons